swainshashwat/Facial_Expression_Recognition/README.md

-# Human-Facial-Emotion-Recognition
+# Human-Facial-Express-Recognition

-INTRODUCTION:
+## PROJECT NAME
+Facial Express Recognition

+## PROJECT DESCRIPTION
-->This project focuses on real time facial expression analysis using deep convulational network and Tflearn
+In this project, we have focused on implementing a real-time facial expression analysis using CNN.

-COMPATIBILITY:
-->This code has been tested on Windows 10 and is most likely compatible on all platform.

-DEPENDENCIES:
- OpenCV 3.0, Python 3.6 ,TFlearn
+## PROJECT REPORT